kashodiya/milan/README.md

 ## 2. System Overview

 ### 2.1 Product Perspective
-The matrimonial service will be a web-based platform accessible via desktop and mobile browsers with a potential for native mobile applications in future releases.
+The matrimonial service will be a web-based platform accessible via desktop and mobile browsers.
 The system will operate as a standalone service but may integrate with social media platforms and payment gateways.

 ### 2.2 Product Features
 - User registration and profile management